OpenDroneMap/NodeODM/README.md

-# Node-OpenDroneMap
+# NodeODM

 [![Build Status](https://travis-ci.org/OpenDroneMap/node-OpenDroneMap.svg?branch=master)](https://travis-ci.org/OpenDroneMap/node-OpenDroneMap)

-node-OpenDroneMap is a Node.js App and REST API to access [OpenDroneMap](https://github.com/OpenDroneMap/OpenDroneMap).
+NodeODM is a Node.js App and REST API to access [ODM](https://github.com/OpenDroneMap/ODM).
 It exposes an API which is used by [WebODM](https://github.com/OpenDroneMap/WebODM).

 ![Alt text](https://user-images.githubusercontent.com/1951843/42737899-ab31bddc-8848-11e8-97e7-4f7e938c7a76.png "Node-OpenDroneMap")

 ## Getting Started

-We recommend that you setup node-OpenDroneMap using [Docker](https://www.docker.com/).
+We recommend that you setup NodeODM using [Docker](https://www.docker.com/).

 * From the Docker Quickstart Terminal (Windows / OSX) or from the command line (Linux) type:
 ```